yanzhenjie/AndServer/README.md

 ...
 ```

-And then add `AndServer` dependency to your moduel:
+And then add `AndServer` dependency to your module:

 ```gradle
 apply plugin: 'com.yanzhenjie.andserver'